-Visit Enid is the official Sports Commission for the City of Enid and is a member of the National Association of Sports Commissions (NASC).
+Visit Enid is the official Sports Commission for the City of Enid and is a member of Sports ETA (Sports Events & Tourism Association).
 Its sports facilities are among the best in the state.

 Stride Bank Center opened across the street from David Allen Memorial Ballpark in June, 2013 and is the home arena for Enid High basketball and volleyball.
 It serves as a host for OSSAA postseason tournaments and events as well as the Mid America Nationals Wrestling Championship each December.
-In July 2018, the Champions Indoor Football (CIF) league announced it was expanding to Enid.
-The Oklahoma Flying Aces began play at the Stride Bank Center in April 2019 and is Oklahoma's only indoor football team.
+The Enid Outlaws of The Basketball League call Stride Bank Center home.
+The Outlaws won the league championship in its inaugural season in 2021!

 Click here to learn more about Enid sports facilities. or contact Visit Enid’s Rob Houston at 580.616.7369.
 Bring your sporting event to Enid, where the Wins come sweeping down the plains!